MASTERING ENGINEER - ALL INFORMATION AT A GLANCE

 What does a mastering engineer do?

-- The mastering engineer (or similar mastering engineer) usually works on the finished file mix down a music production or is working on Stems.
-The changes made are usually minimal, since the character of the song is already determined in the mixing, by the mixing engineer and the artist.
+- A mastering engineer usually works on the finished mixdown of a music production or on stems.
+The changes are usually subtle, because the character of the song has already been shaped during mixing by the mixing engineer and the artist.

-- The mastering engineer is the last link in production.
-It improves the basic quality of the title, processes entire albums for duplication or creates DDP images, That too Mastering for streaming platforms plays an important role here, as the proportion of songs made available online continues to increase.
+- The mastering engineer is the final link in production.
+They improve the overall quality of a track, prepare full albums for duplication or create DDP images.
+Mastering for streaming platforms also plays an important role, because more and more songs are released online.

-- The mastering engineer also gives feedback to the mixing engineer, should it Mistakes in the mix exist, which cannot be corrected in the mastering.
+- The mastering engineer also gives feedback to the mixing engineer if there are issues in the mix that cannot be fixed during mastering.

-The mastering represents the final touch, so to speak.
-Here the title is prepared for the pressing plant or the radio and for streaming portals.
-The goal of the audio mastering engineer is a title that sounds balanced on every playback medium.
+Mastering is the final polish.
+This is where the track is prepared for the pressing plant, radio and streaming platforms.
+The goal of the audio mastering engineer is a track that sounds balanced on every playback system.

-More and more mastering engineers are also offering one Online mastering on.
-The advantage for the artist is obvious here.
-He no longer has to drive to a nearby studio or travel long distances for his Masters.
+More and more mastering engineers also offer online mastering.
+The advantage for artists is clear: they no longer need to travel to a local studio or take long trips for their master.

 How do you become a mastering engineer?